demisto/content/Packs/LogRhythmRest/Integrations/LogRhythmRest/README.md

 LogRhythm security intelligence.
-This integration was integrated and tested with version xx of LogRhythmRest
+This integration was integrated and tested with version 7.4.6 of LogRhythmRest
 ## Configure LogRhythmRest on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.